mehdidotcafe/coinbasket/invest_agent/README.md

 ./nx infra:production invest_agent
 ./nx migration:production:run invest_agent
 ./nx start invest_agent
+./nx start:worker invest_agent
 ```
 This will install Python dependencies, start the necessary production containers, run the migrations and start the invest agent.

+⚠️ Note: If you don't start the worker, Orders won't be executed.

 Note that by updating the database variables of the `.env.production` file, you are able to connect the agent to any postgresql database.